List of string quartets by Joseph Haydn

-Joseph Haydn wrote sixty-eight string quartets.
-(The number was previously thought to be eighty-three, but this includes some arrangements and spurious works.)
-They are usually referred to by their opus numbers, not Anthony van Hoboken's catalogue numbers or their publication order in the First Haydn Edition (FHE).
+The Austrian composer Joseph Haydn wrote 68 string quartets.
+(The number was previously thought to be 83, but this number includes some arrangements and spurious works.)
+Haydn's string quartets are usually referred to by their opus number, and not by the Dutch musicologist Anthony van Hoboken's catalogue numbers or their publication order in the First Haydn Edition (FHE).